turingschool/curriculum/source/projects/contact_manager.markdown

 * methods that should be defined on the including class (like Person.first)
 * methods that should be defined for instances of the including class (like Person.first.name)

 The normal Ruby syntax to accomplish these jobs is a little ugly.
-In Rails 3 there's a new feature library that cleans up the implementation of modules.
+Starting in Rails 3, there's a feature library that cleans up the implementation of modules.
 We use it like this:

 ```ruby
 module Contact